Other-People-UCSD/docs/README.md

 ### Build

 ```
-$ yarn build
+pnpm build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

-### Deployment
+### Deploy Local Build

-Using SSH:

 ```
-$ USE_SSH=true yarn deploy
+pnpm serve
 ```

-Not using SSH:
+This command generates serves the `build` directory on a local server.

+### Clear Build

 ```
-$ GIT_USER=<Your GitHub username> yarn deploy
+pnpm clear
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+This command clears the `build` directory and cache files.